-First of all, if your front door has only a cheap cylinder lock and nothing else, it’s an easy target for criminals and it’s only a matter of time when they’ll appear in your home.
+First of all, if your front door has only a cheap cylinder lock and nothing else, it’s an easy target for criminals and it’s only a matter of time before they’ll appear in your home.

 On the other hand, Grade 1 deadbolts are very durable and reliable.
 They withstand 10 strikes of 75 pounds of force.
-They’re also a great visual deterrent as most criminals will recognize these type of security locks.
-I recommend you to check out this model from Kwikset.
+They’re also a great visual deterrent as most criminals will recognize these types of security locks.
+I recommend you check out this model from Kwikset.

 However, you’ll only benefit from a deadbolt if there’s a reliable strike plate installed on your door jamb.
 Box strikes are the most durable type of strike plates because unlike many standard strike plates they don’t have a flimsy rectangular hole but a steel cup the bolt locks into.
 And it makes them much more resistant to kick-ins and other force attacks.

-Another thing you should do is to replace all the original screws (that are often shorter than 1 inch) of the strike plate and hinges to new ones that are at least 2 1/2 inches long.
-Short screws are unable to anchor the strike plate and the hinges to the door frame properly and highly increase the chance of a successful break-in.
+Another thing you should do is to replace all the original screws (that are often shorter than 1 inch) of the strike plate and hinges with new ones that are at least 3 inches long.
+Short screws are unable to anchor the strike plate and the hinges to the door frame properly which highly increases the chance of a successful break-in.

 Installing a new box strike and reinforcing the hinges with long screws cost less than 10 bucks and can be done within an hour.

 Installing hinge bolts under and above the hinges is another affordable way to improve door security.
 Hinge bolts add an extra layer of protection as they make your door more kick-resistant.

 Smart door locks are getting more and more popular.
 If you want to learn more about them, check out our article about one of the most popular (yet affordable) smart deadbolts here.

-Reinforcing the door jamb will significantly improve the overall door security and reduce the chance of a kick-in burglary.
+Reinforcing the door jamb will significantly improve overall door security and reduce the chance of a kick-in burglary.

-There are many ready-to-use door frame reinforcement kits available at the stores (this is one of the most popular door reinforcement sets).
+There are many ready-to-use door frame reinforcement kits available at the stores (this door reinforcement set from Armor Concepts is one of the most popular).
 These are basically metal strips (or shields) that you have to install on the door jamb.